 - a.
-The Regional Chairs share relevant technical and operational information with one another to promote efficient and effective responses. - b.
-Each Regional Chair consults with their counterpart from the other country when they determine that it is necessary to activate a joint response plan.
-When they reach an agreement on whether to activate the MEXUS Plan, the respective Chair notifies their nationallevel JRT Chair of the decision. - c.
+The Regional Chairs share relevant technical and operational information with one another to promote efficient and effective responses.
+These informal communications do not necessarily constitute the joint response anticipated under subsection (b). - b.
+Each Regional Chair consults with their respective counterpart when they determine that a joint response may be necessary.
+When they reach an agreement on whether to activate a joint response, the respective Chair notifies their national-level JRT Chair of the decision. - c.
 The Regional Chairs advise and provide support to the On-Scene Coordinator (OSC), as requested. - d.
 Representatives, such as the Regional Chair, Regional Coordinators, and OSCs, meet at least annually to address issues pertaining to the Regional Annex, to plan exercises, and to conduct training.